Swedish for immigrants

-Swedish for immigrants (normally known as SFI or svenska för invandrare) is the national free Swedish language course offered to most categories of immigrants.
+Swedish for immigrants (svenska för invandrare), abbreviated as SFI (sfi), is the national free Swedish language course offered to most categories of immigrants.
 Immigrants who speak Danish or Norwegian are ineligible for free Swedish tuition through SFI.
 All other persons who have emigrated to Sweden are entitled by law to Swedish language education.

 SFI is directed towards people who lack basic knowledge in Swedish and are of the minimum age of sixteen.
 As a significant proportion of immigrants arriving in Sweden are illiterate, certain courses also teach how to read, write, and tell the time using the hands of a clock.
 The training is paid for by the municipality (local authority) in which the immigrant lives, and applications to take the course are made to the municipality's adult education department (kommunens vuxenutbildning).